Updated April 14, 2026Post-SCOTUS

 Jul 1, 2026On the horizon

-Full US-Canada-Mexico review.
-US-Mexico bilateral talks advancing (Greer-Ebrard ministerial Mar 18; focus: rules of origin, supply chain gaps, limiting Chinese inputs).
-Canada-US talks resumed Mar 6 but USTR stated Mar 18 Canada is lagging behind Mexico.
+Commerce and HHS must report to President on pharma onshoring negotiations.
+Also target date for full US-Canada-Mexico CUSMA review.
+US-Mexico bilateral talks advancing; Canada-US talks resumed Mar 6 but USTR stated Mar 18 Canada is lagging behind Mexico.

 Jul 2026On the horizon